akinsho/bufferline.nvim/README.md

 ![custom area](https://user-images.githubusercontent.com/22454918/118527523-4d219f00-b739-11eb-889f-60fb06fd71bc.png)

-You can also add custom content at the start or end of the bufferline using `custom_areas` this option allow a user to specify a function which return the text and highlight for that text to be shown.
+You can also add custom content at the start or end of the bufferline using `custom_areas` this option allows a user to specify a function which should return the text and highlight for that text to be shown in a list of tables.
 For example:

 ```lua